dpsitcouncil/site/src/events/trivia.md

 dates: 27th August, 2022
 times: 8:00 AM - 10:00 AM
 venue: Open Auditorium
 description: Do you consider yourself THE tech wiz?
-Well this events’ for you!
+Well this event’s for you!
   Pull up your socks and show off your tech knowledge in this trivia quiz.
   Ranging from different categories such as AI, hardware, programs and inventions this quiz is bound to give you a fit.